yalmip/yalmip.github.io/_posts/examples/2016-09-17-portfolio.md

 ### Cardinality & structurally constrained portfolios

 An alternative is to only allow a limited number of non-zero positions.
 This is easily modeled using the [nnz](/command/nnz) operator, and leads to a mixed integer quadratic programming problem.
-Let us limit the number of positions to 4 (since [nnz](/command/nnz) requires a MILP model, we explicitly upper bound the variable **w** to help the [Tutorials.Big-M  big-M] reformulation).
+Let us limit the number of positions to 4 (since [nnz](/command/nnz) requires a MILP model, we explicitly upper bound the variable **w** to help the [big-M reformulation](/tutorial/bigmandconvexhulls)).
 Please note that cardinality constrained portfolio selection yields extremely hard problems.

 ````matlab
 mutarget = mean(mu);